focallocal/url-composer-templates/README.md

 2. **Verify URL**: Auto-open only works when URL contains \?composer_template=X\
 3. **Check has_topics**: If using \ifNoTopics\ mode, ensure the URL does NOT contain \&has_topics=true\
 4. **Enable Debug Mode**: Look for  emoji logs in the console

+### HTTP 409 "Draft is being edited in another window"

+This only appeared for Docuss-triggered composers and was traced to two behaviors:

+- The old "draft resurrection" watcher in `url-composer-templates.js` forcibly set every composer back to the global `"new_topic"` draft key whenever a template finished applying.
+- Auto-open also launched new Docuss composers with the same `"new_topic"` key, so Discourse tried to reuse an existing draft sequence that already had different text.
+The very first `/drafts.json` POST then failed with HTTP 409 because the optimistic-lock `draft_sequence` no longer lined up.

+**Fix (already in main):**

+1. Removed the watcher and any code that mutates `composerModel.draftKey` after the composer opens (`javascripts/discourse/api-initializers/url-composer-templates.js`).
+2. When Docuss auto-opens the composer we now provide the template body/title immediately *and* generate a unique draft key per session (`docuss-<template>-<timestamp>` in `z-auto-open-composer.js`).
+The first autosave therefore matches the payload the server expects, so no 409 occurs.

+If this behavior ever regresses, search the repo for `draftKey` mutations or `"new_topic"` overrides and remove them.
+Repeating the two steps above will restore the healthy flow.

 ### Wrong Template Applying